Terminal-2 icon

 If you plan to tokenize the card, make sure that you enable receiving shopper identifiers and check with our Support Team if your account is correctly configured for your tokenization use case.

-• authorisationType: PreAuth: indicates this is a pre-authorization request.
+• authorisationType: PreAuth.
+This indicates this is a pre-authorization request.

-• shopperReference: your unique reference for this shopper.
+• shopperReference: Uour unique reference for this shopper.
 Minimum length: three characters.
 Note that the value is case-sensitive.
 Do not include personally identifiable information (PII), such as name or email address.

 • recurringProcessingModel: UnscheduledCardOnFile.
 Creates a recurring contract for transactions that occur on a non-fixed schedule and/or have variable amounts.
 Enforces cardholder authentication (if configured by our Support Team).

-• shopperEmail: optional.
-The shopper's email address, if you collected that in the previous step.
+• shopperEmail: Optional.
+The shopper's email address, if you collected that.

-Pass the SaleData.SaleToAcquirerData value in one of the following formats:
+Format the SaleData.SaleToAcquirerData value in one of the following ways (refer to Add information to a payment):

-• Option 1: a JSON object converted to a Base64-encoded string.
-Refer to Add information to a payment.
+• Option 1: A JSON object converted to a Base64-encoded string.
 For example:

 Encode the Operation JSON object to Base64.